 Laws of Nature

-The allied powers had an overabundance of birds, and it was helping them greatly with the war effort.
-US and Allied forces fought hard, and the Axis needed something to take out the pigeons in the sky before they make it back with the locations of their new defensive positions.
+The allies had an overabundance of birds, and it was helping them greatly with the war effort.
+US and Allied forces fought hard, and the Axis needed something to take out the pigeons in the sky before they made it back with the locations of their new defensive positions.

 To Germany, the answer seemed simple.
-Send out a bigger bird that hunts small birds and sends it out hungry.
+Send out a bigger bird that hunts small birds and send it out hungry.
 And that’s precisely what they did!
-Sending out Falcons to fend off the pigeons in their very own dog fight in the sky.
+They sent out Falcons to fend off the pigeons in their very own dog fight in the sky.

 The Birth and Legacy of the Falcon Guard

-It would be the little bird’s downfall as it was instinct to make a run for it either back to base or in a panic to another location to stay away from the Falcons, thus keeping the allies from spying and distant from the retreating German troops trying to make it home safely.
+It would be the little bird’s downfall as it was instinct to make a run for it either back to base or in a panic to another location, to stay away from the Falcons.
+Thus, they kept the allies from spying and at a distance from the retreating German troops trying to make it home safely.
 Sadly, it would be mostly birds who got the star treatment in the front.

-Well here is a fun fact, adding them all together, there were more animals than humans on the battlefield of the early 1900s, and just like the soldiers on the front, they were not going to get a good night sleep or a good meal until the war was over.
+Well here is a fun fact: adding them all together, there were more animals than humans on the battlefield of the early 1900s.
+And just like the soldiers on the front, they were not going to get a good night’s sleep or a good meal until the war was over.

 The Spoiled Ones Break First

 Studies show that soldiers who come from good homes are more likely to suffer panic attacks, shellshock, and PTSD on the battlefield.
-As they would go from a sheltered life, then into a structured routine in the army, only for that structure and sense of safety to be ripped apart in battle.
+As they would go from a sheltered life into a structured routine in the army, that structure and sense of safety were ripped apart in battle.